LACTATE THRESHOLD VARIES WITH PROTOCOL AND CRITERIA USED

 This study determined if stage duration had an effect on lactate threshold determination during intermittent graded exercise testing on a cycle ergometer.
 Ss (N = 13) completed incremental cycle ergometry tests with stage durations of two, four, and six minutes.

 It was found that stage durations of two minutes or less resulted in an overestimation of lactate threshold expressed as absolute power output.
-The criteria for determining lactate threshold with either (1) as the first increase of 1.0 mmol/l after which blood lactate accumulation continued to increase by 1.0 mmol/l or greater, or (2) as the point at which blood lactate accumulation first attained or exceeded 4.0 mmol/l, influenced the threshold value regardless of the mode of expression or protocol stage duration.
+The criteria for determining lactate threshold with either (1) as the first increase of 1.0 mM/l after which blood lactate accumulation continued to increase by 1.0 mM/l or greater, or (2) as the point at which blood lactate accumulation first attained or exceeded 4.0 mM/l, influenced the threshold value regardless of the mode of expression or protocol stage duration.